Roll20/roll20-api-scripts/Deal-Init/README.md

 --help : Displays the help.
 --reset : Reset the deck and shuffle.
 Use at the start of a new scene or encounter to start
           the deck fresh
+--reset : Reset the deck with 4 Jokers and shuffle.
+Use at the start of a new scene or
+          encounter to start the deck fresh
 --show : Shows the current contents of the deck, discard pile, and turn order (hand) --onlyto --string : Deal initiative only to token names that contain "string".
                     Overwrites init if token is on hold.
 Case sensitive.